Skip to main content

 Types of Vaccines

 There are several basic strategies used to make vaccines.
-One type of vaccine, live-attenuated, contains live, weakened virus with a limited ability to reproduce.
+One type of vaccine, live-attenuated, contains live, weakened viruses with a limited ability to reproduce.
 Vaccines for measles, mumps, Rubella, chickenpox, and varicella are made in this way.
 In live-attenuated vaccines, because the virus does not reproduce effectively, disease does not occur due to the vaccine.
-However, vaccine viruses are able to replicate just enough to induce “memory B cells” in the body, which then protect against future infections.
+However, vaccine viruses are able to replicate just enough to induce memory B cells in the body, which then protect against future infections.
 An advantage of using live, weakened viruses is that one or two doses typically provide life-long immunity.
-A disadvantage is that persons with weakened immune systems usually cannot receive this type of vaccine (CHOP, 2021).
+A disadvantage is that persons with weakened immune systems usually cannot receive this type of vaccine.

-Another type of vaccine, inactivated, contains virus that is completely inactivated (killed) using a chemical.
-This “dead” virus cannot reproduce.
+Another type of vaccine, inactivated, contains viruses that are completely inactivated (killed) using a chemical.
+This dead virus cannot reproduce.
 Examples of inactivated vaccines include polio, hepatitis A, influenza, and rabies.
 The inactivated virus is still recognized by the immune system, which protects against disease development.
 Benefits of this type of vaccine are that the vaccine cannot cause even a mild form of the disease, and these vaccines can be administered to people with weakened immune systems.
-A disadvantage is that it usually requires several doses to achieve immunity (CHOP, 2021).
+A disadvantage is that it usually requires several doses to achieve immunity.

 Using a part of the virus to make the vaccine is another strategy.
 These are referred to as recombinant, polysaccharide, and conjugate vaccines.
 Examples include the vaccines for hepatitis B, shingles, and HPV.
-These vaccines can also be given to people whose immune systems are compromised (CHOP, 2021).
+These vaccines can also be given to people whose immune systems are compromised.

 Several COVID-19 vaccines are made by providing the genetic code (DNA, mRNA, or vectored viruses) for part of the vaccine.
 The immune system recognizes that the genetic code is foreign to the body, and the immune system responds against it.
 Thus, the next time someone is exposed to the virus, the immune system is ready to provide a rapid response (CHOP, 2021).